 The presence of other medical problems may affect the use of lidocaine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Blood clotting problems—May increase the risk of bleeding through the skin where the medicine is placed.
+- Blood clotting problems—Use with caution.
+May increase the risk of bleeding through the skin where the needle is placed.